 Cloud connections are convenient and encrypted end-to-end, and highly recommended for connections over the Internet.
-There’s no firewall or router reconfiguration, and you don’t need to know the IP address of your Raspberry Pi, or provide a static one.
+There’s no firewall or router reconfiguration, and you don’t need to know the IP address of your Raspberry Pi.

 You’ll need a RealVNC account; it’s completely free to set up and only takes a few seconds.
-We’ll give you a special version of our Home subscription that enables both cloud and direct connectivity, and also in-session features such as system authentication, file transfer, printing and chat.
+You can activate a free 14 day trial, or if using RealVNC Connect for personal, non-commercial reasons you can activate a Lite subscription.
+On Raspberry Pi, the Lite subscription has additional features that include both cloud and direct connectivity, system authentication, file transfer, printing and chat.

-*You can apply your Home subscription to five Raspberry Pis and/or desktop computers in total.
-Please note you revert to the standard feature set for Windows, Mac and Linux desktop computers.
+You can apply your Lite subscription to three Raspberry Pis and/or desktop computers in total.
+Please note you revert to the standard Lite feature set for Windows, macOS and Linux desktop computers.